-Best Apple iPad tips and tricks - Pocket-lint
+Best Apple iPad tips and tricks: A masterclass in managing your tablet

 How to get back to the home screen

-To go back to the iPad's Home screen, swipe up from the bottom of the screen quickly if you are using an iPad Pro, or hit the Touch ID home button for other iPads.
+To go back to the iPad's Home screen, swipe up from the bottom of the screen quickly if you are using an iPad Pro, iPad Air (2020), iPad Air (2022), iPad mini (2021), or iPad (10th gen) or hit the Touch ID home button for other iPads.

 How to wake up your iPad

-If you have an iPad Pro 2018 model, you can tap anywhere on the screen to wake your iPad.
+If you have an iPad Pro 2018 model or later, the iPad Air (2020), iPad Air (2022), iPad mini (2021) or iPad (10th gen), you can tap anywhere on the screen to wake your iPad.
 If you have another iPad, press the Touch ID home button.

 How to go back on iPad